 \subsection{Contributions and Organization of the Paper}

 In this work, we evaluate the performance of D-MIMO networks for indoor industrial networks.
 We consider the uplink of a fully centralized system, where all APs simultaneously serve all the active Machine-Type Devices (MTDs).
-All APs are equipped with static ULAs or RULAS and connected to a common CPU through fronthaul links.
+All APs are equipped with static ULAs or RULAs and connected to a common CPU through fronthaul links.
 The contributions of this work are listed below: \begin{itemize} \item We propose a scheme for joint configuration of the angular positions of all the RULAs in the system to maximize the mean per-user achievable Spectral Efficiency (SE).
-The scheme relies on known estimates the positions of the MTDs and Particle Swarm Optimization (PSO). \item Adopting a spatially correlated Rician fading channel model, we evaluate the performance of the different setups considering different values of the Rician factor.
-Our numerical results show that the optimal rotation of the RULAs can substantially improve the mean-per-user achievable SE and that the performance gains grow with the strength of the LoS components of the channel vectors. \item We propose a positioning error model and define different levels of positioning accuracy based on the requirements specified by the Third Generation Partnership Project (3GPP) standards.
-The system's performance is evaluated as a function of the positioning accuracy.
-Our numerical results show that the optimal rotation of the RULAs brings performance gains even when the system's positioning accuracy is poor. \item We evaluate the trade-off between the number of APs and antennas per AP given a total number of antenna elements.
+We assume that the network obtains estimates of the locations of the active devices (i.e., the devices that seek to transmit data in the uplink) before the data transmission phase and using some indoor localization method.
+The estimates are utilized to compute the optimal angular positions of the RULAs of the APs using the Particle Swarm Optimization (PSO). \item Adopting a spatially correlated Rician fading channel model, we evaluate the performance of the different setups considering different values of the Rician factor.
+Our numerical results show that the optimal rotation of the RULAs can substantially improve the mean-per-user achievable SE and that the performance gains grow with the strength of the LoS components of the channel vectors. \item We propose a localization error model and define different levels of localization accuracy based on the requirements specified by the Third Generation Partnership Project (3GPP) standards.
+The system's performance is evaluated as a function of the localization accuracy.
+Our numerical results show that the optimal rotation of the RULAs brings performance gains even when the system's localization accuracy is poor. \item We evaluate the trade-off between the number of APs and antennas per AP given a total number of antenna elements.
 Our numerical results show that for both the cases of APs equipped with static ULAs and APs equipped with RULAs, there is an optimal number of APs that achieves the highest SE values. \end{itemize}